boardgameio/boardgame.io/docs/api/Game.md

     the move has been processed.
   - `victory` (*function*): Function that returns the winner, or null if no winner so far.
-  - `playerView` (*function*): Returns a version of `G` that is customized for the current player.
+  - `playerView` (*function*): Returns a version of `G` that is customized for a given player.
 See the document on [Secret State](/secret-state) for more information.

 ### Returns